Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 After she kills a faerie disguised as a wolf, Feyre is taken to an enchanted land run by her captor, a powerful man who can turn into a beast.

-Be aware, though the book reads like your typical YA fantasy, a few more descriptive sex scenes pushes it solidly up into adult fantasy.
+Be aware, though the book reads like your typical YA fantasy, a few more descriptive sex scenes push it solidly up into adult fantasy.

 Share This Post: